rickCensor/rickCensor.github.io/README.md

 Want to get in touch or collaborate?
 Drop me a message via the Contact Form, or reach out on:

-GitHub: github.com/yourusername
+GitHub: github.com/rickCensor

 LinkedIn: linkedin.com/in/yourusername

 WhatsApp: wa.me/yourphonenumber

-Email: alex@example.com
+Email: sarpongderick13@gmail.com

 📄 License
 This project is licensed under the MIT License.

 Thank you for checking out my portfolio!
 If you find it inspiring or helpful, feel free to star ⭐ this repo, fork it, or use it as a template for your own site.

-Made with ❤️ by Alex Spencer
+Made with ❤️ by Derick Sarpong

 Let me know if you want any info customized, additional badges, or special sections!